 The image below is the folders and files generated for a newly created Visual Studio ASP.NET MVC Web Application project.
 Let’s see the significance in each file in the solution explorer.

-This folder contains application data like local Database used by the application like .mdf file.
-This folder doesn’t have special meaning in the MVC framework.
+This folder contains application data like the local Database used by the application like .mdf file.
+This folder doesn’t have a special meaning in the MVC framework.

 This is the heart of MVC where you can find all the classes that are responsible for the processing of data.
 The controller is always tied to the View folder.

-For example, if we have HomeController in the controller folder, then we also have a Home folder in the views folder and if we have AccountController in the controller folder then we also have Account Folder in the views folder.
+For example, We have HomeController in the controller folder then we should have a Home folder in the Views folder.
+If we have AccountController in the controller folder, we should also have Account Folder in the views folder.
 Home Controller must be named with a Controller at the end in order for it to work.

 This folder contains User interface of your application.
 See image below.

 Folder inside Views are the View for the Controller that you created.
 Please see tables below.